laurenkt/ColorWheel/README.md

 To track changes you can either use the callback option (particularly if you want to allow/reject/alter the changes as they are made), or use the `change` event:

-	// example binds event to all color wheel parents
+	// example binds event for to all color wheels
-	$(':color-wheel').on('change', function(e, colorWheel) {
+	$(':color-wheel').bind('change', function(e, colorWheel) {
 		$('body').css('background-color', colorWheel.getHSL());
 	});

-Optionally, both methods allow specifying an object with initial parameters for the color wheel:
+Specify an object with initial parameters for the color wheel:

 	options = {
 		callback: null,              // a callback function